-Oak to the right was previously killed by gypsy moths.
+Oak to the right was previously killed by spongy moths.

 The common name of this insect is given in various ways, including as the two lined chestnut borer, twolined chestnut borer, two-lined chestnut borer or TLCB.
 This beetle is a close relative of the emerald ash borer (Agrilus planipennis), with a similar biology.
 The key difference, however, is that the TLCB is a native insect, while the EAB is not.

 The two lined chestnut borer was first named because of its attacks on native chestnut trees.
 It also attacks oaks and, occasionally, beech and hornbeam.
 As a result of co-evolution, unstressed native species of oak and other native trees are usually able to resist this insect.
 In most years, two lined chestnut borer is not a problem in the forest.

 Following the recent onslaught of the spongy moth and the drought, that dynamic has changed.
 Increasingly, oaks throughout the areas struck by spongy moth have begun showing the symptoms of attack by this insect.
 These symptoms usually start with the browning of leaves near the top of the tree.
 This is from the larvae begin their feeding under the bark of branches in the upper crown.